 Society puts a lot of pressure on today’s youth.
-Resent research indicates that the path to adulthood now take longer than past generations.
+Recent research indicates that the path to adulthood now takes longer than in past generations.
 There are many things to consider.
 What college should I go to?
 How am I going to pay for my continuing education?
-What if I don’t want to go to college because education is not my strong suite?
+What if I don’t want to go to college because education is not my strong suit?
 When should I get married and start a family?
 The list goes on and on.
 The expectations of society can leave young adults feeling pressured to make life-changing decisions before they are ready.
 This pressure can lead to symptoms of anxiety and depression.

 Peer pressure to conform is a force the youth of today must face.
 We all have a desire to fit in and identify with others.
 Sometimes individuals may feel the need to compromise their own values, decisions, and goals in order to achieve that sense of belonging.
 Young adults seem to be particularly affected by peer pressure who are trying to find their way in the world.
 It can take many forms.
 Some, for example, might feel pressure to take drugs and alcohol or feel pressured to be in a relationship.

 Dating can be another stressor for young adults.
 They may, for example, may have yet to experience healthy romantic relationships.
 Many issues can sabotage a relationship such as a low sense of self-worth, being in an abusive relationship, and a lack of communication skills.

 There are characteristics and traits associated with a successful transition to adulthood that young adults can develop and foster.
 They include the following: confidence in one’s ability to achieve goals, master learned skills, and be socially connected.
 The development and ability to manage emotions and maintain a sense of optimism are also important for healthy development.